Charles Avison: Life

 The son of Richard and Anne Avison, Charles Avison was baptised on 16 February 1709, at St John the Baptist Church, in Newcastle.
 According to The New Grove Dictionary, he was also born in this city.
 His educational history, though unclear, could have been at one of the two charity schools serving St John's parish.
 Some sources claim that Charles was the fifth of nine children, while others claim that he was the seventh of ten children.
 Regardless, Avison was born into a family with a high rate of infant mortality, as many of his siblings died at a young age.
 His father was a musician and was likely to have been Charles's first teacher.
 When Charles was 12, his father died, leaving his mother widowed with at least one and possibly two children at home.
 Avison's adolescent and teenage years are mostly undocumented.
 One source says he travelled to Italy for study.
 His education may have included an apprenticeship with a local merchant named Ralph Jenison, a patron of the arts, and later a Member of Parliament, as well as further study of music.

 In his twenties, Avison moved to London to further pursue his career as a musician.
 It was during this period of his life that he met and began to study with Francesco Geminiani.
 Avison's first documented musical performance was a benefit concert in London on 20 March 1734.
 This was also his only known concert in London and probably contained some of his early compositions written under Geminiani.
 Avison left London and, on 13 October 1735, was appointed organist of St. John's, Newcastle.
 This appointment took effect once the church had installed a new organ in June 1736.
 Avison then accepted a position as organist of St. Nicholas Church in October 1736, and later was appointed director of the Newcastle Musical Society.
 He remained at these two posts until his death.
 Avison also taught harpsichord, flute, and violin to private students on a weekly basis.
-Much of Avison's income was generated through a series of subscription concerts which he helped organise in the North East region of England.
+Much of Avison's income was generated through a series of subscription concerts which he helped organise in North East England.
 These were the first concerts of their type to be held in Newcastle.
-Despite numerous offers of more prestigious positions later in life, he never again left Newcastle.
+Despite the city's distance and relative isolation from London during Avison's lifetime, he became known well beyond his native region.
+His works were disseminated widely and he received offers of employment not just in the capital, but also in York, Dublin, and Edinburgh.
+The local composer William Shield, who was born south of the River Tyne in Swalwell, County Durham, studied under Avison.